MKAbdElrahman/JuliaTEX/README.md

 # JuliaTEX
 ## Introduction
 I've been searching for how to typeset  Julia in TEX files, the problem is that package  Minted doesn't work for custom defined and many standard julia types.
-I found a solution based on extending a local lexer with the new types.
+I found a solution based on extending a local lexer with new types.
 ## Steps
 Instead of installing the lexer in your Pygments installation, you can keep the lexer with your TeX documents.